fanquake/core-review/guix/README.md

 ### Run the alpine-guix container

-Note the use of [__--privileged__](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) here.
-Read the documentation before running any image with this flag.
+To `exec` a `guix-daemon` (a prerequisite for guix builds)
 ```bash
 pushd bitcoin
 docker run -it --name alpine-guix --privileged -v $PWD:/bitcoin --workdir /bitcoin alpine-guix
 ```

+The daemon will run in the foreground, so don't be alarmed if it hangs.

+Note the use of [__--privileged__](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) here.
+Read the documentation before running any image with this flag.

 ### Do a Bitcoin Core build: